rhabichl/schmidi/README.md

 ```

 ## TODO
-* fix bugs and test more on windows
+- [ ] fix bugs and test more on windows
-* add CRUD REST-API handler for all entities
+- [ ] add CRUD REST-API handler for all entities
-* use other datatypes for repositories
+- [X] use other datatypes for repositories
+- [ ] create the folder before saving the files